FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Creating-Columns-with-Array.md

 ### Create Columns with Array
-In this exercise we'll sketch a detail element - an I beam column.
+In this exercise we'll sketch a detail element - an I-beam column.
 Then use the Array tool to copy multiple items with a specific distance between them.

 If you did not complete the last section, download and open the **farnsworth03.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).